 On campus housing

-Barnard Hall, Merit Hall, and Susan B. Davis Hall are dormitories that will be completely reserved for students taking classes for academic credit.
+In summer 2019, Kronshage Hall will be completely reserved for students taking classes for academic credit.
 It will be available to SEASSI participants for summer on a first come, first served basis through the University Residence Halls.
-Room rates range from $1045 to $1265.
+Room rates range from $1155 to $1375.
 More information and an application form can be downloaded at the University Residence Halls website.
 Housing contracts are offered based on date of application.
 Dining Service is not provided as each hall is equipped with a shared kitchen facility that students are able to use.
 Residents must bring their own cooking utensils, dishes, and silverware.
 Cash dining options are available at a variety of locations on campus when dining facilities are open.

 Privately Owned Dormitory Rooms